SpicyBagpipes/KJW_ExampleAux/readme.md

+# Okay, what do I do?

+Head into the [main](main) folder and read the readme in there.

 # How best to develop with this example aux.
 *This is aimed towards newcomers to GitHub.
 This is not the "best" workflow, but is simply the easiest way for newcomers to develop on the platform.*